capactio/capact/docs/tutorial/rocketchat-installation/README.md

 ### Validate RocketChat high availability setup

 > **NOTE**: The following steps are optional.
-In this tutorial we used AWS EKS Voltron installation and all instructions will be based on this setup.
+In this tutorial we used AWS EKS Capact installation and all instructions will be based on this setup.

 Now, let's validate the high-availability setup for the RocketChat.